-When a group of students gets together to rally around a cause or host an activity, they form a student organization: they have the ability to assemble, express themselves, recruit members, and more.
-Over time, this group may seek different affiliations, such as with a national organization or with the university.
+When a group of students gather around a cause or host an activity, they form a student organization: they have the ability to assemble, express themselves, recruit members, and more.
+Over time, this group may seek different affiliations, such as with a national organization or within the university.

-In order to become recognized by Texas A&M University, student organizations initially submit information about themselves and agree to comply with university rules, as well as federal, state, and local law.
-Each year, recognized student organizations are asked to renew their status with the university, as a sign of this ongoing partnership.
-University recognition comes with privileges and resources, as well as expectations and responsibilities, as outlined in Student Rule 41.
+In order to become recognized by Texas A&M University, student organizations initially submit information about themselves, complete an educational process, and agree to comply with university rules, as well as federal, state, and local law.
+Once recognized, student organizations are expected to renew their status with the university each year.
+University recognition comes with privileges and resources, as well as expectations and responsibilities, as outlined in Student Rule 41 and this Organization Manual.